xcp-ng/xcp-ng-org/docs/networking.md

 # Networking

-XCP-ng is using OpenVswitch as its core, and supports various features from it.
+XCP-ng is using Open vSwitch as its core, and supports various features from it.

 :::tip
 If one NIC can be enough for your host, having a dedicated NIC for storage will be really important to get consistent performances (if you use shared storage (iSCSI or NFS).